 SMART's Featured Recipes

 We at SMART are committed to sharing nutrition information, healthy cooking techniques, healthy adaptations of traditional ethnic dishes and low-cost recipes with anyone interested in learning to prepare healthy delicious meals on a budget.
-All recipes featured below are devised by our Culinary Director and Chef Nutrition, Tawnya Manion, who leads our cooking and nutrition workshops.
+All recipes featured below are devised by our Culinary Director and Chef Nutritionist, Tawnya Manion, who leads our cooking and nutrition workshops.

 General Tso's Tofu Stir Fry with Vegetables